• Skip to primary navigation

 Residency Through Marriage to a Costa Rican

-There are 5 main options for a foreigner to receive Costa Rican residency: retiree (pensionados), fixed income (rentistas), investors and parents of a Costa Rican child.
+There are 5 main options for a foreigner to receive Costa Rican residency: retiree (pensionados), fixed income (rentistas), investors, foreign workers and parents of a Costa Rican child/spouses of Costa Rican citizen.

-I hired a lawyer to help me with the residency process.
+I hired a lawyer to help me with most of the residency process.

 Paperwork Required